 From Osaka Station, catch the Osaka Loop Line to Shin-Imamiya Station.
 Change to the Airport Express to Kishiwada.
 Change again there to the Nankai Local to Nishikinohama.

 The journey costs ¥750 and takes just under an hour.
 The beach is a 10-minute stroll from the station.

 3. Sunsets and architecture on Awaji Island

 One of the island highlights is the Yumebutai Gardens designed by architect Tadao Ando.
-The gardens cover sloping hills and the view from the top is hard to beat (plus there’s a elevator to get you there if you don’t fancy the stairs in the summer heat).
-He has also designed a modern underground temple called Honpokuji which you can see through a pool of water!
+The gardens cover sloping hills and the view from the top is hard to beat.
+Plus there’s a elevator to get you there if you don’t fancy the stairs in the summer heat.
+Ando also designed a modern underground temple called Honpukuji, which you can see through a pool of water!